-Starting your first year of B.Tech is both fun and a bit too much at times.
-The talks can be dense, and tasks pile up—but the real joy kicks in when you dive into mini-projects.
-These aren’t just for marks—they give you a glimpse of what engineering is truly about: curiosity, art, and making ideas real.
+The first year of B.Tech is mix of fun, freedom and that’s totally normal.
+The talks can be tense, and tasks pile up, but the real joy kicks in when you dive into mini-projects.
+These aren’t just for marks they give you a glimpse of what engineering is truly about: curiosity, art, and making ideas real.

 Whether you’re new to coding or love messing with tech, mini-projects are the top way to learn by doing, work with others, and feel sure early in your tech path.
 Yet, with lots of choices, choosing the right project (easy enough yet cool!) can be hard.